atrium — Docs

 Opening

-- Real-time search over title, description, and tags.
+• Real-time search over title, description, and tags, in the pane header.

-- Filter and sort selections are scoped per pane, so you can keep one pane filtered to "in review" and another to your full backlog without them stomping on each other.
+• Filter selections are scoped per pane, so one pane can stay filtered to "in review" while another shows your full backlog.

 Task detail pane